bwsw/cloudstack-ui/config-guide.md

 ### Image Groups
 Allows you to define groups for installation sources (templates and ISOs).

-Image group has a required `id` parameter and an optional `translations` parameter.
-If there are no translations defined for the template group, group's ID will be used.
+An image group has a required `id` parameter and an optional `translations` parameter.
+If there are no translations defined for the template group, the group ID will be used.

 By default, there are no predefined image groups.